sous-chefs/kafka/LIMITATIONS.md

 ## Architecture Limitations

 Apache Kafka binary tarballs are architecture-independent JVM artifacts.
-The supported architecture is therefore constrained by the platform's Java 17 runtime availability and the Kitchen/Dokken image used for testing.
+The supported architecture is therefore constrained by the platform's Java 17 or newer runtime availability and the Kitchen/Dokken image used for testing.

 ## Java Requirements

 Kafka 4.x removed Java 8 support for servers.
 The cookbook assumes Java 17 or newer is installed by the caller.
-The integration test cookbook installs Java 17 before converging `kafka_broker`.
+The integration test cookbook installs Java 17 where available, and Java 21 on newer platform images where Java 17 packages are unavailable.

 ## Source/Compiled Installation